-In the annals of biblical history, Ezekiel stands out as a figure marked not only by the tumult of his times but also by his resolute commitment to conveying God’s message in a world teetering on the brink of chaos.
-As the Israelites wrestled with their identity during the Babylonian exile, Ezekiel’s vision came as both warning and hope — a call to reconnect with God amidst a society that had been turned away, and had turned away…
+In the annals of biblical history, Ezekiel stands out as a figure marked not only by the tumult of his times but also by his resolute commitment to conveying God’s message in a world teetering on the brink of chaos, a calling that continues to inspire the mission of illumiNations Asia.
+As the Israelites wrestled with their identity during the Babylonian exile, Ezekiel’s vision came as both warning and hope — a call to reconnect with God amidst a society that had been turned away, and had turned away, themes that echo across many Impact Stories and reflections shared during Week 2 devotionals.

 This divine exchange highlights the importance of receiving God’s Word in our hearts: